Heatblur-Simulations/f-4e-manual/src/cockpit/wso/right_console/front_section.md

 ### ACTIVATE Switch

-Only available after the Target Insert button is pressed, placing the switch to ON provides power to the weapon release computer's circuits for a [LABS](../../../systems/weapon_systems/arbcs.md) release using the [WRCS](../../../systems/weapon_systems/wrcs.md) release range data.
+The two position switch (1) is only available after the Target Insert button is pressed, placing the switch to ON provides power to the weapon release computer's circuits for a [LABS](../../../systems/weapon_systems/arbcs.md) release using the [WRCS](../../../systems/weapon_systems/wrcs.md) release range data.

 ### TGT FIND Switch

-Used to combine the delivery functionality of the [ARBCS/LABS](../../../systems/weapon_systems/arbcs.md) system with the [WRCS](../../../systems/weapon_systems/wrcs.md) TGT FIND mode.
+The two position switch (2) is Used to combine the delivery functionality ofu the [ARBCS/LABS](../../../systems/weapon_systems/arbcs.md) system with the [WRCS](../../../systems/weapon_systems/wrcs.md) TGT FIND mode.
 NORM is selected for the standard function of the WRCS without LABS delivery capability.
 Selecting HOLD and